LeoLiu1999/NeedlessYouthUnemployment/README.md

 ### Project Description

 Needless Youth Unemployment is a 2021 Spring Senior Design project by Leo Liu, Rihui Zheng, Md Abedin, and Kyle Lin.
-It is a software to help find and organize internship and job applications.
+It is a software that helps users find and organize internship and job applications, mostly related to the tech field.

 Deployment can be found [here](https://needless-youth-unemployment.herokuapp.com/).